Lay3rLabs/wavs-safe/README.md

 This will deploy the Safe and Guard contracts, and write their addresses to a JSON file in the `.docker/guard_deployments.json` path.

+> **IMPORTANT**: The guard needs to be explicitly enabled on the Safe to work.
+The Deploy script will attempt to enable it automatically, but this may not succeed if your Safe has a threshold > 1.
+The script will log information about what's happening.

 ### Deploy service component

 ```bash